dpaleka/llm-chess-proofgame/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-## Daniel's instructions
-Copy texelutil binary (installed by any means, just `texelutil`) to this folder.